Volume 86, Number 1, April 2009

 |Published online||08 April 2009|

 The difference of energies of Si atoms with single-crystalline, amorphous, free and nanoparticle configurations

 College of Physics Science and Technology, Hebei University - Baoding 071002, PRC

 2 College of Electronic and Informational Engineering, Hebei University - Baoding 071002, PRC

-Nanocrystalline silicon (nc-Si) films were systematically prepared via three ways: a) laser anneal or b) thermal anneal of the amorphous silicon (-Si) films deposited by pulsed-laser ablation (PLA) in base vacuum, c) direct PLA in high-purity Ar gas with pressure of 10 Pa.
+Nanocrystalline silicon (nc-Si) films were systematically prepared via three ways: a) laser anneal or b) thermal anneal of the amorphous silicon (α-Si) films deposited by pulsed-laser ablation (PLA) in base vacuum, c) direct PLA in high-purity Ar gas with pressure of 10 Pa.
 The anneal-laser fluence, thermal-anneal temperature and ablation-laser fluence thresholds corresponding to the beginning of nanoparticles formation were respectively determined by using scanning electron microscopy (SEM), Raman and X-ray diffraction (XRD) techniques.
 Incorporated with crystallization mechanism, energies compensated for the formation of one Si nanoparticle in the three ways were calculated approximately.
 The result shows that for different crystallization ways, the potential barriers during the formation of one ~ 16 nm nanoparticle are on the order of 10-9 mJ.

-© EPLA 2009
+© EPLA, 2009

 Current usage metrics show cumulative count of Article Views (full-text article views including HTML views, PDF and ePub downloads, according to the available data) and Abstracts Views on Vision4Press platform.